gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 {% endhighlight %}
 </div>

-## 4. Swapping inline images without css or javascript
+## 4. Swapping inline images without css or Modernizr

-This method is short and sweet.
-Doesn't require javascript, modernizr or any css.
+This method is short and sweet and doesn't require Modernizr or css.
 It's all in the markup.
 One potential problem with this method is the dependency of having access to our markup.
 Depending on the situation, you might not have that access.
-Plan accordingly, I guess.
+Plan accordingly.

 <div class="code-block" data-code="HTML">
 {% highlight HTML %}